mrgoonie/react-vite-component-starter/README.md

 }
 ```

-Push to main to trigger a release.
+- Push to `main` to trigger a release.

-Run publish directly:
+- Or run publish directly on your local machine:

 ```bash
 npm run publish